lucatume/tad-reschedule/README.md

         ->priority( 99 );

 ## Installation
-Download the zip file and copy the folder into the WordPress plugin folder.
+Download the zip file and copy the folder into the WordPress plugin folder then run

+    composer install

+ in the plugin root folder.

 ### Composer installation
 The plugin is meant to be pulled into a project using [Composer](https://getcomposer.org/):